lcferrara4/basic_unix_coursework/reading02/README.md

 3. host "domain name"

-4. ping "address or domain name"
+4. ping "IP address or domain name"

 5. sftp username@remote\_hostname\_or\_IP   Then, use get or put to transfer the file to/from local host.  bye to quit sftp session.